Astawowski/HomeLab/Architecture/palo-alto-ngfw-config.md

 * **Internal network route:**
   * Destination: `192.168.0.0/24`
   * Next hop: `10.0.0.2` (NetScreen)
-  * This route is later manipulated by Policy Based Forwarding rule that forces IPSec Tunneling.
+  * This route is used for Internal-bound traffic but only when it doesn't originate from DMZ Zone.
+If it does, PBF rule overrides it.

 <img width="317" height="142" alt="image" src="https://github.com/user-attachments/assets/d66d9465-e212-485c-8d66-f4b23a95f978" />